“Thank God for the French Army” Churchill announced confidently in early 1939 to the British people.

 The proliferation and popularization of the 80/20 Principle over the past half century is yet another way of getting at the importance of focus.

-Tim Ferriss’s Four Hour Work Week is really about how focus lets you dramatically increase results but packaged up in clever positioning about leading a jet-set lifestyle.
+Tim Ferriss’s Four Hour Work Week is really about how focusing on what you want lets you dramatically increase results but packaged up in clever positioning about leading a jet-set lifestyle.

 Perry Marshall’s 80/20 Sales and Marketing is the same lesson applied to sales and marketing.